mauriziocescon/angularjs-app/readme.md

 ## Major future developments

-1. Improve README and To-Do section of the app
+1. Soon: Improve README and To-Do section of the app

-2. Soon: Angular 2 + Webpack
+2. Angular 2 + Webpack

-3. Soon: more e2e tests written in Typescript
+3. More e2e tests written in Typescript

-4. Soon: covert ServiceWorker to Typescript
+4. Covert ServiceWorker to Typescript